 The loss of a loved one can be a difficult time, and your Parish Priest is there to offer help, comfort and support.

 Funeral services usually include the remembering of the person who has died, usually readings from the Bible, prayers (relating to the deceased person and to their family and friends) and hymns or other music.

-Interment of cremated remains can also be arranged with the Priest in Charge.
+Interment of cremated remains can also be arranged.